 Harry served 10 years in prison because of a marijuana conviction.
 Police were tipped off by an informant who happened to be a minor aged 17 1/2.
 No violence was involved.
 Harry's cell mate served less time for shooting a man multiple times.
 Should sentences for marijuana be longer than violent crimes?

 Tyrone and his family have been denied both public and private housing because of marijuana charges.
 They will soon be evicted from their current home due to unsafe conditions, but rental agencies will not accept his application because of his charges even though he has satisfied all sentence requirements.

 You might think a state like Nevada with both legal adult marijuana consumption and a medical cannabis program would not need law reform.
 Think again!
 Jeff, a Navy veteran and a registered medical cannabis patient, passed all the roadside sobriety tests.
 Police testified in court he was not impaired.
-Still he was charged with DUI and Child Endangerment because it's still illegal to have THC in your blood when driving in Nevada.
-It's been proven that THC metabolite testing is not based on science.
-Medical cannabis patients continue to have THC detected for weeks after stopping consumption and well past any intoxication effects.
+Still he was charged with DUI and Child Endangerment because it's still illegal to have ANY THC in your blood when driving in Nevada, where marijuana is LEGAL.
+It's been proven that THC metabolite testing tying it to intoxication is not based on science.
+Medical cannabis patients continue to have THC detected in their blood for weeks after stopping consumption and well past any intoxication effects.

 Brooke wanted to help his father who has bladder cancer with medical cannabis.

 "I was sitting on the side of the road in handcuffs, my father's medicine was on the hood of the patrol car," he says.